Eating Disorders And Eating Behaviors

 The psychological impact of disordered eating patterns

-Disordered eating patterns can have various psychological effects.
+Disordered eating behaviors can have various psychological effects.
 These may include changes in mood, cognitive function, and overall emotional well-being, among others.

 Restrictive eating behaviors, such as significantly limiting food intake, can impact brain function and mood.
-Some potential effects include:
+Some potential effects of restricted eating behaviors include:

 Binge eating may also affect social interactions and self-perception for some individuals.
 The guilt or shame associated with binge eating may lead to social isolation, further exacerbating psychological distress.